How to delete a Windows restore point

 - Click Continue.

-- You should see a prompt confirming that the restore points have been deleted.
+- You should see a prompt confirming that the restore points are deleted.

 Delete a restore point in Windows XP and Vista